BlazBlue: Continuum Shift: Release

 BlazBlue: Continuum Shift was originally released for the Japanese arcades on November 20, 2009.
 A console version was released in Japan in 2010 along with a region-exclusive Limited Edition.
-Two of its updated versions were later released, which are also available for PlayStation Portable, Nintendo 3DS, and PlayStation Vita.
+Two of its updated versions were later released, which are available for PlayStation Portable, Nintendo 3DS, and PlayStation Vita.

 The console port is arcade perfect and includes new stages, the Legion Mode from the PSP version of Calamity Trigger, and revamped versions of the original stages.
 There is also new Tutorial and Challenge modes similar to Street Fighter IV that help teach players the basics of the game's system.
 Additionally, the game will be patchable for character balance, with the first patch expected to be released within six months of the initial release date.
 This version includes a brand-new console-exclusive character: Mu-12, the true form of Noel Vermillion, as a new secret boss character and unlockable fighter: newcomer Makoto, released on August 3, 2010.

 The Japanese version was released on July 1 with Japanese voice acting only.
 The standard edition was released in the United States on July 27, 2010, and included English and Japanese voice acting.
 A Limited Edition was released in Japan which includes a petit Nendoroid of Noel, a mini-script replica of the story, a visual book and a super picture label.
 European publishers Zen United have confirmed in an interview with Neo Empire that Europe will be getting a Limited Edition version of Continuum Shift.
 The limited edition includes a 96-page art book and eight art cards depicting various fighters and combos.

 For a limited time, a Fan Edition was released on the Zen United store limited to 500 copies which included the Limited Edition of Continuum Shift, along with the Makoto DLC Code, the Noel Nendoroid, an art print by UDON and Marvel Comics artist Alvin Lee and a Taokaka mouse-pad.
 However, in the United States, American publisher Aksys decided to not release a Limited Edition of the game due to time constraints and production lead times.
 The game's theme song is "Hekira no Sora e Izanaedo" (碧羅の天へ誘えど)), performed by KOTOKO.